-The Company had checks outstanding of \$1.3 billion and \$1.5 billion as of December 31, 2012 and 2011, respectively, which were classified as Accounts Payable and Accrued Liabilities in the Consolidated Balance Sheets and the change in this balance has been reflected as Checks Outstanding within financing activities in the Consolidated Statements of Cash Flows.
-The outstanding checks are all related to zero balance accounts; the Company does not net checks outstanding with deposits in other accounts.
+The Company had checks outstanding of \$1.3 billion as of both December 31, 2013 and 2012, which were classified as Accounts Payable and Accrued Liabilities in the Consolidated Balance Sheets and the change in this balance has been reflected within other financing activities in the Consolidated Statements of Cash Flows.
+The outstanding checks are primarily related to zero balance accounts; the Company does not net checks outstanding with deposits in other accounts.